display4j/display4j-core/README.md

 ## 2D Graphics with AWT

-You can also do line & shape drawing using the `Graphics2D` class from `java.awt`.
+You can also do line & shape drawing using the `Graphics2D` class from `java.awt`, load images and render fonts.
+On greyscale devices this automatically enables anti-aliasing.

 Just call the `getGraphics2D()` method on the `SSDisplay` instance:

 ```java